 - Pastors are not authority figures in true Christianity

 - The effectiveness of the preaching of the Gospel is not gender specific since the Holy Spirit is the one affecting change in a receptive heart.

 Therefore, a preliminary finding just from these considerations is that the gender of a teacher, pastor, or other ministry leaders is insignificant as far as Christian doctrine.
 There are appropriate situations to consider.
 For example, a leader for a men’s group in the church should be a man.
-A leader for a women’s ministry should be a women.
+A leader for a women’s ministry should be a woman.
 What about the pastor over the entire congregation?
-Where does the significance of gender come into affect?
+Where does the significance of gender come into effect?
 We will investigate these in another study.
 However, keep these preliminary findings in mind and see how they compare with what our lesson is about today.

 It is very important to understand that prior to the Christian worship meetings that men and women typically did not mingle in worship meetings or in public in many cases.
 Men were separated from women in antiquity.
 Why were they separated?
 Why did the women not mix with men during worship meetings?
-The answer lies in association.
+The answer lies in the association.